 Alentus typically records high uptime all year long with a 99.999% network uptime guarantee.
 However, in my experience, this guarantee may not be rock-solid: my websites went down quite a few times in the last year, with no advance notice and zero response from their staff when I tried contacting them.

 In addition, this vendor’s control panel lacks functionality and user-friendliness, making it hard for novice webmasters to navigate.
 But perhaps more than anything else, Alentus’s greatest failures revolve around their email exchange feature.
 The company provides this service through a third party, and with no direct control of this, troubleshooting a problem becomes extremely hard.
 The email spam feature does not always work as it should and some customers have reported losing their emails.

 Pricing and Support

 Alentus provides a number of hosting plans, most of which are pretty expensive considering their low resource caps.
 Users who subscribe to the yearly plans get a discount, albeit a rather insignificant one.
 While the price tags on their hosting plans are not prohibitive, they are quite limited, and may prove to be a problem for fast-growing websites.

 Alentus has a 30-day money back guarantee on their shared and SharePoint hosting plans with no questions asked.
-That said, Alentus has not updated their hosting plans for many years: they still offer certain hosting features that would have made perfect sense in the early 2000s but make zero sense for today’s users.
+However, Alentus has neglected to update their hosting plans for many years.
+They continue to provide certain hosting features that were relevant back in the early 2000s but hold no relevance for today’s users.